sunjinny/Emotional_Speech_Animation_Generator_Android/README.md

 2. Include the `.jar` file in your Android Studio project.
 3. Make a new fragment(Containers) in the origin layout `.xml` file and set the name as a path of `AvatarFragment`.
 4. In your MainActivity, follow the steps below.
+   We provide `MainActivity.java` for testing and showing how to use in the activity.
-  1) Get the fragment manager for the AvatarFragment.
+- Get the fragment manager for the AvatarFragment.
   ```
   AvatarFragment fragment = (AvatarFragment) getFragmentManager().findFragmentById()
   ```
-  2) Create `AvatarAnimation` instance with the fragment.
+- Create `AvatarAnimation` instance with the fragment.
   ```
   AvatarAnimation avatarAnimation = new AvatarAnimation(fragment);
   ```
-  3) If a new animation data `.xml` is given by the server, set the animation by `InputStream` data.
+- If a new animation data `.xml` is given by the server, set the animation by `InputStream` data.
   ```
   avatarAnimation.setAnimation()
   ```
-  4) Play a new audio corresponding to the animation data.
+- Play a new audio corresponding to the animation data.
-  5) Update the animation by getting the current audio timing.
+- Update the animation by getting the current audio timing.
   ```
   avatarAnimation.updateAnimation(MediaPlayer.getCurrentPosition())
   ```
-  6) Finally, when the audio ends, play idle motion.
+- Finally, when the audio ends, play idle motion.
   ```
   avatarAnimation.playIdleMotion();
   ```

-#### We provide `MainActivity.java` for testing and showing how to use in the activity.